gitblit-org/gitblit-tbacl-plugin/README.md

 **NOTE:**
 Only administrators or owners can push refs outside the branch namespace.

+### Installation

+This plugin is referenced in the Gitblit Plugin Registry and you may install it using SSH with an administrator account.

+    ssh host plugin refresh
+    ssh host plugin install tbacl
+    ssh host plugin ls

+Alternatively, you can download the zip and manually copy it to your `${baseFolder}/plugins` directory.

+### Setup

+There is no required setup but there are some optional settings you may want to configure.

+#### tbacl.applyToPersonalRepos

+*tbacl.applyToPersonalRepos* = true will apply the branch<->team requirement to personal repositories.

+By default, this setting is *false* so the tbacl plugin ignore personal repositories.

 ### Building against a Gitblit RELEASE

     mvn clean package && cp ./target/tbacl*.zip /path/to/gitblit/plugins